Skip to main content

 How does trauma affect memory?

-After someone suffers a traumatic experience, common reactions include mentally replaying the memory of the experience.
-Recurring, involuntary, and intrusive distressing memories are one symptom of post-traumatic stress disorder.
 Sometimes, when the memory of a trauma is cued by an experience in the present, the individual may feel as though the traumatic experience is happening again—a reaction commonly called a flashback.
-Given that these forms of re-experiencing can be highly distressing, it is also common for someone who has lived through trauma to try to avoid thinking about the experience and to avoid cues that may trigger the memory of the experience.
+Because such re-experiencing can be highly distressing, it is also common for someone who has lived through trauma to try to avoid thinking about the experience and to avoid cues that may trigger the memory of the experience.
+The life of someone in such a situation can become highly circumscribed.

 What triggers traumatic memories?